Economy of Japan: Post-recession (2021–present)

 At the end of March 2022, the Ministry of Finance announced that the national debt reached precisely 1.017 million billion yen.
 The total public debt of the country, which includes debts contracted by local governments, represents 1.210 million billion yen (9,200 billion dollars) which is nearly 250% of Japan's GDP.
 Economist Kohei Iwahara said such an exceptional debt to GDP level is only possible because Japanese hold most of the debt: "“Japanese households hold most of their savings in bank accounts (48%) and these sums are used by commercial banks to buy Japanese government bonds.
 Thus, 85.7% of these bonds are held by Japanese investors.”

 The Bank of Japan's main policy aim since the Lost Decades started had been to end deflation and eventually achieve 2% inflation.
-The increased international economic tension brought about by events such as the Russian Invasion of Ukraine in 2022 finally helped the country achieve the much-anticipated inflation target of 2%, and the negative interest policy since 2016 was ended in March 2024.
+The increased international economic tension brought about by events such as the 2022 Russian invasion of Ukraine finally helped the country achieve the much-anticipated inflation target of 2%, and the negative interest policy was ended in March 2024.
 However, while other major economies focus on suppressing inflation by raising interest rates, Japan aims to firmly establish inflation by maintaining low rates.
 As a side effect, the Japanese yen has become extremely weak, hitting a 37.5-year low of 161 yen/USD in July 2024.
 Furthermore, the real effective exchange rate in May 2024, when the 2020 average is set at 100, is 68.65, the lowest level since the start of the Bank of Japan statistics in January 1970, due to a combination of low inflation in Japan and a relatively low trade share.
 This devaluation of the currency caused Japan to lose its status as the world’s third largest economy to Germany in nominal terms, which was approximately half the size of the country's economy a decade earlier.

 Factors such as an apparent end to the 30-year struggle against deflation, improvements in corporate governance, and high corporate profits boosted the stock market.
 Consequently, both the Nikkei 225 and TOPIX indices surpassed the record highs they reached more than 30 years ago in 2024.
 The market capitalisation of the Tokyo Stock Exchange’s prime section exceeded a quadrillion yen for the first time in July 2024.
+In June 2026, the Bank of Japan raised its short-term policy rate by 0.25 to "around 1 per cent", the highest policy rate since 1995.
+Analysts described the move as a milestone in monetary normalisation.